amychurchwell/local-zoo/README.md

 - [x] I want to view a list of animals I have logged.

-- [ ] I want options to view all animals, only young animals (less than 2 years of age), or only mature animals (2 years of age and older).
+- [x] I want options to view all animals, only young animals (less than 2 years of age), or only mature animals (2 years of age and older).

-- [x] I want to click an animal to edit its name, age or caretakers.
+- [ ] I want to click an animal to edit its name, age or caretakers.

 ### Known Bugs

-* Pipe is not displaying filtered results through drop-down search menu.
+* Separation of form into component is not communicating with animal list.
+WIP.

 ## Future Functionality

 What I would include in the future, given the opportunity.

-* Of course, the pipe bug would be fixed.
 * Worker schedules.
 * I would include add a chores element.
 Every animal would have a list of everyday required tasks.
 Assign workers to those tasks.
 * A feeding schedule.
 Assign workers to those tasks.